nephio-project/docs/install-guide/gcp.md

 module, neither of which are installed on GKE nodes.
 Therefore, the free5gc workloads cannot be run on this installation.
-You will need to alter the exercises to use workloads that do not rely on that functionality in order to expermiment with Nephio features.
+You will need to alter the exercises to use workloads that do not rely on that functionality in order to experiment with Nephio features.

 * Step through the [exercises](https://github.com/nephio-project/docs/blob/main/user-guide/exercises.md)
 * Dig into the [user guide](https://github.com/nephio-project/docs/blob/main/user-guide/README.md)